bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="/static/resource/default/diagram/Diagram-1.png" alt="Web App Diagram" class="center-block"></img>

+The client and server sides are different in purpose fundamentally.
+Thus, they should be designed and implemented differently.
+Shutting this door will preserve a significant amount of coding/maintenance energy for the application developer(s).
+The best software development practice encourages separation and delaying of implementation of related components so that each part can vary independently later.
+And to the author (me), abstraction should happen after categorization, or say, classification.
+This is why we are advising the developers (you) **NOT** to make an overly encapsulated framework with tools that try to bridge the gap for the developers.
+Trying to control everything using central planning is a human flaw, there is no silver-bullet for trying to solve web application building in 1 piece.
+It will always 3 parties in the software application world.

-You need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
+As an engineer, the job is to find insights and solve problems between the 3 parties efficiently (profitably if you must insist...) so that the software/application serving the above system comes out correctly.
+This is hard.
+Specifically, You need to resolve 2 kinds of problem different in nature: *Interaction* and *Data Flow* in order to produce an application.
 A successful one requires both parts to employ careful design and feasible technique.
-We examine the first problem here:
+We illustrate the first problem here:

 <img src="/static/resource/default/diagram/Diagram-2.png" alt="UI/UX Problems" class="center-block"></img>